xulabs/aitom/aitom/align/deep/jim/README.md

 ## Installation
-We are organizing the training and testing code and will release it soon by Oct 2021.
+We have uploaded the code for 2D data.
+Please see the corresponding folder.
+We are organizing code for 3D data and will upload it soon.

 ### BibTeX